Modbus Controller Output

 • return {}; if you don’t want write the command to the device (or do it from the lambda).

-• offset (Optional, int): only required for uncommon response encodings offset from start address in bytes.
-If more than one register is read a modbus read registers command this value is used to find the start of this datapoint relative to start address.
-The component calculates the size of the range based on offset and size of the value type
+• offset (Optional, int): Offset from start address in bytes (only required for uncommon response encodings).
+If more than one register is written in a command this value is used to find the start of this datapoint relative to start address.
+The component calculates the size of the range based on offset and size of the value type.

 All other options from Output.